sbrl/Pepperminty-Wiki/README.md

 ## Real World Usage

-* [WikiProject Paranormal](https://www.anomalyresponse.com) - An encyclopedia of the paranormal.
+* [WikiProject Paranormal](https://www.anomalyresponse.com) - An encyclopedia of allegedly unexplained events.

 Is your site using Pepperminty Wiki?
 Contact me or [open an issue](https://github.com/sbrl/Pepperminty-Wiki/issues/new) and tell me about where you are using Pepperminty Wiki and I'll add you to this section :smiley_cat: